 Currently, the average cost of BPA's tier 1 power is roughly \$30 per megawatt-hour.
-This is below the typical cost to develop new resources, particularly new power generating facilities.
+With the exception of energy efficiency, this is below the typical cost to develop new resources.
 So to a certain extent, tiered rates are achieving the intended purpose of providing more efficient pricing signals to BPA's utility customers.